zgz2020/synpress-v4-alpha9/README.md

 1 - Create a repository in github UI.

-2 - Clocne that repository in your local machine.
+2 - Clone that repository in your local machine.

 3 - Run `yarn` to create yarn.lock file.